MohammedRehabS/pd-course/README.md

 The area between the core and die is blocked using logical cell placement blockage so that the placer does not place any cells here.
 Pins are placed here, pins can be equidistant or at random distance, Also the pin placement should take into consideration the block inputs.
 Clock pins are larger than signal as they have huge fanout and need less resistance.

+PDN is generally implemented during floorplanning but here it will happen after CTS.

 ### <h2 id="header-2-2-2">Placement:</h2>

 Placement is done post placement of blocks and IO pins.